tsolomko/SWCompression/README.md

 - SWCompression/Zlib
 - SWCompression/ZIP

-Also, do not forget to include `use_frameworks!` line in your Podfile.

-To complete installation, run `pod install`.

 #### "Optional Dependencies"

 Both ZIP and 7-Zip containers have a single compression method which is most likely to be used, for compression of data inside them.
 This is Deflate for ZIP and LZMA/LZMA2 for 7-Zip.
-Thus, SWCompression/ZIP subspec have SWCompression/Deflate subspec as a dependency and SWCompression/LZMA subspec as a dependency for SWCompression/SevenZip.
+Thus, SWCompression/ZIP subspec have SWCompression/Deflate subspec as a dependency and SWCompression/LZMA subspec is a dependency for SWCompression/SevenZip.

 But both of these formats support other compression methods, and some of them are implemented in SWCompression.
 For CocoaPods configurations there are some sort of 'optional dependencies' for such compression methods.